Goran Milić: Alleged extortion attempt

 In September 2003, Milić was accused by Formula One Management CEO Bernie Ecclestone of an extortion attempt: "That man, Goran Milić, rang me up several times over the last few months.
 He told me he wants to help me because things can go very badly for me, badly for me in Croatia, bad for my image.
 He didn't mention specific amounts, but it was obvious he's talking about money and absolutely obvious that it's extortion".
 In support of his claims Ecclestone showed two letters he received from Milić, dated March and June 2003, respectively.
-Reportedly, the financial compensation Milić was asking from Eccelstone had to do with HRT journalist Srebrenka Herold-Mijatović who on 20 July 2000 fell down a flight of stairs on Eccelstone's yacht named "Petara", getting severely injured with a skull fracture.
+Reportedly, the financial compensation Milić was asking from Eccelstone had to do with HRT journalist Srebrenka Herold-Mijatović who on 20 July 2000 fell down a flight of stairs on Eccelstone's yacht named "Petara", being severely injured with a skull fracture.
 The yacht was docked in Bol on the island of Brač and Herold-Mijatović had reportedly been invited on board due to her husband Vlado Mijatović being friends with Ecclestone's then-wife Slavica Radić.

 Ecclestone continued: "I told Milić if someone wants to sue us they're free to do so.
 He insisted that would be bad for my image, and that he doesn't want to destroy it.
 He said that Herold-Mijatović is unable to work and that someone should compensate her".